vnsemkin/Strongswan_As_Docker_Container/README.md

 ### THAT'S IT

-- If you want to add more than one user just enter into the container and manually add some users and passwords as previous line as example.
+- If you want to add more than one user just enter into the container and manually add some users and passwords as previous line in the file ipsec.secrets.
 Do not forget restart container after ipsec.secrets file changing.

 ````
 sudo docker exec -it container_name bash